Diesel Generator Vs Petrol Generator

 Q: Can I use diesel in a petrol generator?

 A: No, absolutely not.
-Using diesel in a petrol generator will severely damage the engine.
-The fuel systems are designed differently, and diesel fuel is incompatible with petrol engines.
+Worth adding: using diesel in a petrol generator will severely damage the engine.
+The fuel systems are designed differently, and diesel fuel is incompatible with petrol engines Easy to understand, harder to ignore.
+Surprisingly effective..

 Q: Can I use petrol in a diesel generator?